New York State Route 22: Harlem Valley, Taconics and Berkshires

 The next major junction is at Hillsdale, where NY 23, the longest (Note: At 156.2 mi) east–west state highway not to overlap with NY 22, intersects at a traffic light just east of downtown.
 At Green River, NY 71, the state's shortest two-digit route, (Note: At 2.3 mi, after which it continues into Massachusetts as that state's Route 71.) begins it short eastward course into Massachusetts.
 NY 22 then crosses into Austerlitz, where the surrounding terrain becomes much more wooded and the valleys become narrower.
 In the center of town, the historic hamlet of Old Austerlitz, East Hill Road offers a short detour to Steepletop, the farm where Edna St. Vincent Millay lived, another National Historic Landmark.
 A short distance later, NY 22 intersects with NY 203 at its eastern end.

 NY 22 then veers sharply to the northeast, resuming a northward direction within 150 ft of the state line, the highway's closest approach to it along its entire length.
-It then rounds a mountain and heads west, paralleling the New York State Thruway's Berkshire section (I-90) for a mile.
+It then rounds a mountain and heads west, paralleling the New York State Thruway's Berkshire Connector (I-90) for a mile.
 NY 980D (an unsigned reference route) leaves to the east, where it becomes Massachusetts Route 102 at the state line.
 After Thruway exit B3, NY 22 resumes its northerly heading.
 From here it intersects NY 295, then passes Queechy Lake.
 NY 22 then straightens out to reach New Lebanon, where it intersects US 20.
 Ending a 41.8 mi stretch with no concurrencies, the longest on NY 22, New York's longest east–west route (US 20) (Note: At 372.3 mi) overlaps with its longest north–south route (NY 22) for a mile before the former continues to Pittsfield and the latter returns to the border-paralleling course, which takes it into Rensselaer County.